 I discovered an area Ospreys were crossing for fish hunting, I waited, and waited and finally one flew right over head..
 A bit too close!
 Awesome!

-Osprey need food, and this means if you are patience and find a favorite feeding spot - it is a matter of time.
+Osprey needs food, and this means if you are patient and find a favorite feeding spot - it is a matter of time.
 A sure sign is when you see the Osprey kind of circle above an area then slow down- this is an indication of a pending fish dive - and all the while you should be snapping photos.

 Young and Dumb

 Not really, but this is a young Osprey and in most cases are more approachable than the older 2 / 5 yr birds.
 You can tell by the dark rich colors of the plumage he is young, maybe a 1 year.

 One other question is Tripod or no-tripod and do I need a proper ball head.
 If you are comfortable with carrying your equipment freestyle then you should be fine as such A Tripod takes the tedium of carrying pounds of equipment off your neck, and allows for rest periods, so if your going to be out for a few hours you may want to invest in your gear weighs more than three pounds.
 I carry a tripod for my 400 and 600 due to weight, my system allows for QUICK disconnect when I what to manhandle the gear, flick of a lever (Really Right Stuff), and the camera/lens pops off in an instant.

 Awesome experience with birds.